 Easter in Gothenburg, March-April

 Swedish Easter (påsk) blends Christian heritage with Nordic folk traditions.
 Now, it’s a time for families to gather around Swedish delicacies like cured salmon (gravlax), eggs and pickled herring (sill).
 Homes are decorated with yellow feathers, birch twigs (påskris), and pots with daffodils.
-In a uniquely Swedish twist, children dress up as “påskkärringar”frie – friendly Easter witches with headscarves and brooms that go door-to-door offering handmade cards in exchange for sweets.
+In a uniquely Swedish twist, children dress up as “påskkärringar” – friendly Easter witches with headscarves and brooms that go door-to-door offering handmade cards in exchange for sweets.

-During Easter Gothenburg comes alive with early seasonal signs when the many parks bloom with early spring flowers.
+During Easter Gothenburg comes alive with seasonal signs when the many parks bloom with early spring flowers.

 Walpurgis Night, 30 April